honeytrapcode/celestial-guide/_faqs/first-tattoo.md

 I understand that coming to a tattoo appointment is a new experience so it can be anxiety inducing, that is completely fine and I am here to support you through this process.

-#### What You Need to Know
+#### ✨ What You Need to Know ✨

-* Feeling nervous is completely normal for first-time clients
+* Feeling nervous is completely normal for first-time clients ☽
 * I'm here to guide you through each step of the process
 * You'll be in control of your design choices
 * The experience is meant to be positive and memorable

-If you have any worries about the design or actual tattoo procedure, have a good look through <a href="javascript:void(0);" class="faq-link" data-target="during-appointment">What To Expect At An Appointment</a>.
+If you have any worries about the design or actual tattoo procedure, have a good look through <a href="javascript:void(0);" class="celestial-link faq-link" data-target="during-appointment">What To Expect At An Appointment</a>.